“There are millions of blogs out there.

 One of the most underrated and underutilized aspects of a blog is the ability to capture email addresses and build a subscriber list.

-A responsive email list of interested readers should be one of your top priorities, as it gives you direct access and insights to your community that other mediums can not.
+A responsive email list of interested readers should be one of your top priorities, as it gives you direct access and insights into your community that other mediums can not.

-Your blog comment section is also a goldmine of opportunity for discussion, learning and connecting with your fans.
+Your blog comment section may also be a goldmine of opportunity for discussion, learning, and connecting with your fans.

 Reach a Different Audience

 Every platform has its own rhythm, its own ambiance, and its own crowd.
 Sure there’s overlap, but certain characteristics draw people to certain forms of social media, and blogs are no exception.

 You can be a YouTube, Instagram, or Pinterest rockstar, but adding a blog to your marketing mix will help you reach parts of your target audience that would never have found you on other social media outposts.